First, to start our Superfood Evolution "Healthy Diet Series", we'd like to express that we are not promoting one particular diet over another.

 It's not hard to see why this type of diet, with its lack of refined junk foods and soda, might be a better option for some people.

 4) HIGH IN FIBER - This diet is known for its greater intake of vegetables and whole grains.
-An aspect that obviously increases dietary fiber considerably and all the attributes that come along with it.
+An aspect that obviously increases dietary fiber considerably and all the attributes that go along with it.

 5) MONOUNSATURATED OLIVE OIL - One of the well-known benefits of the Mediterranean diet is that it's low in saturated fats and high in the heart-healthy monounsaturated variety.
 This mostly comes from the ample amounts of extra virgin olive oil used both in cooking and atop meals.

-Olive oil is primarily composed oleic acid and polyphenols, like oleuropein, known for their strong anti-inflammatory, antimicrobial and antioxidative influence.
+Olive oil is primarily composed of oleic acid and polyphenols, like oleuropein, known for their strong anti-inflammatory, antimicrobial and antioxidative influence.

 Some of the Mediterranean Diet staples include: